 Revenue on product sales is recognized at the point in time when persuasive evidence of an arrangement exists, the price is fixed and final, delivery has occurred and there is a reasonable assurance of collection of the sales proceeds.
-We generally obtain oral or written purchase authorizations from our customers for a specified amount of product at a specified price.
-Because we either (i) have a general practice of covering customer losses while products are in transit despite title transferring to the customer at the point of shipment or (ii) have FOB - destination specifically set out in our arrangements with federal agencies, delivery is deemed to have occurred at the point in time when the product is received by the customer.
-(Item (i) differs from our previously stated policy and is explained further in Note 9 to these financial statements.)

-We provide our customers with a limited thirty day right of return generally limited to defective merchandise.
+We generally obtain oral or written purchase authorizations from our customers for a specified amount of product at a specified price and consider delivery to have occurred at the point of shipment, except for sales to federal government agencies for which delivery occurs at destination.
+We provide our customers with a limited thirty day right of return only for defective merchandise.
 Revenue is recognized at delivery and a reserve for sales returns is recorded.
-We have demonstrated the ability to make reasonable and reliable estimates of product returns in accordance with Statement of Financial Accounting Standards No. 48 ("SFAS No. 48"), "Revenue Recognition When Right of Return Exists", based on significant historical experience.
-Should such returns no longer prove estimable, we believe that the impact on our financials would not necessarily be significant since the return privilege expires 30 days after shipment.
+We have demonstrated the ability to make reasonable and reliable estimates of product returns in accordance with SFAS No. 48, "Revenue Recognition When Right of Return Exists," based on significant historical experience.